-Since our last published slavery and human trafficking statement dated June 2022, we have:
+Since our last published slavery and human trafficking statement dated June 2023, we have:

-- Established a cross-functional Human Rights Working Group to operationalize our approach to human rights due diligence and management, including on modern slavery. - Standardized use of updated contracts at a global firm level with all supply chain partners entering into new contractual arrangements with us to confirm their compliance with the Modern Slavery Act 2015 as well as other applicable global laws relating to modern slavery; to warrant that they have not been convicted of any offences relating to slavery or human trafficking; and to ensure they implement due diligence procedures in their own supply chains.
+- Maintained a cross-functional Human Rights Working Group to operationalize our approach to human rights due diligence and management, including on modern slavery. - Continued to include in our contractual arrangement with suppliers, a standard contract clause to confirm compliance with the Modern Slavery Act 2015 as well as other applicable global laws relating to modern slavery; to warrant that they have not been convicted of any offences relating to slavery or human trafficking; and to ensure they implement due diligence procedures in their own supply chains.

-- Continued to use a supplier vetting and onboarding process and technology platform that embeds in its risk assessment an evaluation of modern slavery based on criteria such as the country of operation and government response, as assessed by the Global Slavery Index. - Updated our Supplier Code of Conduct to include new supplier expectations and requirements to align with emerging regulations, including respect for freedom of association, and continue our commitment to sustainable and ethical procurement. - Updated our Human Rights Statement to align with emerging regulations and our ongoing commitment to human rights. - Maintained our membership of the World Economic Forum's Stakeholder Capitalism Metrics initiative, reflecting our commitment to increase transparency around how we report on our performance against ESG indicators, including on human rights and modern slavery. - Maintained our membership of the United Nations Global Compact and participated in the Communication on Progress Questionnaire which demonstrates our progress on the Ten Principles of the UN Global Compact, including on human rights and modern slavery. - Added a supplementary human rights-specific risk analysis tool and launched collaboration with a third-party supplier assessment platform.
+- Continued to use a supplier vetting and onboarding process and technology platform that embeds in its risk assessment an evaluation of modern slavery based on criteria such as the country of operation and government response, as assessed by the Global Slavery Index. - Periodically reviewed and updated our Supplier Code of Conduct to include new supplier expectations and requirements to align with emerging regulations. - Conducted annual training for all colleagues on our procurement team.
+The training covers information on sustainable procurement fundamentals and expectations of our procurement colleagues related to our Sustainable Procurement and Responsible Buying Policy. - Trained selected colleagues on the evidence-based assessment platform we use to evaluate certain suppliers' human rights and labor policies and practices. - Hosted a supplier summit to share our Supplier Code expectations, commitment to the UNGC, and explore areas for further collaboration and innovation on sustainability. - Continued to use a supplementary human rights-specific risk analysis tool and collaborate with a third-party supplier assessment platform, both of which were added in 2022.
 The supplier assessments conducted through this platform require document verification and review by an independent third party against globally recognized human rights standards and frameworks.
-Based on assessment results, McKinsey may request corrective actions from suppliers to address any identified risks or ESG improvement areas and confirm completion of the action. - Made Got A Concern? available to all external parties, including suppliers.
+Based on assessment results, McKinsey may request corrective actions from suppliers to address any identified risks or ESG improvement areas and confirm completion of the action. - Maintained our membership of the World Economic Forum's Stakeholder Capitalism Metrics initiative, reflecting our commitment to transparency on our performance on ESG topics, including on human rights and modern slavery. - Maintained our membership of the United Nations Global Compact and submitted our annual Communication on Progress, reflecting our progress on the Ten Principles of the UN Global Compact, including on human rights and modern slavery. - Continued to make Got a Concern? available to all external parties, including suppliers.
 Got a Concern? enables both McKinsey colleagues and external parties to confidentially raise concerns about potential misconduct or violations of laws, policies, values or professional conduct.
+Firm members are responsible for reporting any potential violation with the law or our own policies.
 Details of this confidential process are available on the Got a Concern? webpage.